blackberry/bbUI.js/README.md

 &lt;div&gt; that has the attribute **x-bb-type="item"**.
 Each item has an image (**x-bb-img**), a title (**x-bb-title**), and a description which is the inner contents of the &lt;div&gt;.

+On High-Resolution screens, the image size is 48x48 pixels.
+On a low resolution screen it is sized down to 32x32 pixels.
+So it is best to create your image artwork at the 48x48 pixel size since downscaling typically looks better than stretching.

 	<div x-bb-type="screen">
 		<div x-bb-type="image-list">
 			<div x-bb-type="item" x-bb-img="icon1.png" x-bb-title="Input Controls">Use native looking input controls</div>